 All such requests for correction will be acknowledged within ten days of receipt and referred to appropriate staff for review.

-After review, DFC will determine whether a correction is warranted and, if so, what corrective action it will take.
+After review, DFC’s Chief Data Officer or delegatee will determine whether a correction is warranted and, if so, what corrective action it will take.
 Any corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information, the magnitude of the error, and the cost of undertaking a correction.
 The agency is not required to change, or in any way alter, the content or status of information simply based on the receipt of a request for correction.
-The agency need not respond substantively to frivolous or repetitive requests for correction; nor need it respond substantively to requests that concern information not covered by the guidelines or from a person whom the information does not affect.
+The agency need not respond substantively to frivolous or repetitive requests for correction, nor need it respond substantively to requests that concern information not covered by the guidelines or from a person whom the information does not affect.

-DFC will make a decision on whether and how to correct the information within 60 days and the requestor will be notified of that decision by telephone, email, Fax, or in writing.
+DFC will make a decision on whether and how to correct the information within 60 days, and the requestor will be notified of that decision by email or in writing.

 The requestor may request reconsideration of DFC's decision within 60 days of the date of the DFC decision.
-Such requests must be made by in writing
+Such requests must be made in writing to:

 DFC Information Quality